Serving our Military Community

-The Department of Child Support Services (DCSS) recognizes that military personnel and their families have unique circumstances that may affect their child support obligation or their ability to pay support.
+The Department of Child Support Services (DCSS) recognizes that military personnel and their families have unique circumstances that may affect their child support obligation or ability to pay support.

 Active duty military personnel have specific protections that may impact child support under the Service members Civil Relief ACT (SCRA).
 SCRA was passed by Congress to provide protection for individuals entering or called to active duty in the military service.
 Among other things, it is intended to postpone or suspend specific civil obligations to enable service members to devote full attention to their military duty.
 Reservists and members of the National Guard also get the benefits of the SCRA while on active duty.
 The protection begins on the date the individual enters active duty and terminates within 90 to 180 days after the date of discharge from active duty.